Finance Minister to announce fourth tranche of stimulus at 4 pm today

 Highlights of the announcements made by Nirmala Sitharaman

-She also said that the government will amend the government will amend the Essential Commodities Act, 1955.
+She also said that the government will amend the Essential Commodities Act, 1955.
 This will help in bringing competitiveness in agriculture and will help in realising better price for farmers, she said.

-A central law will be formulated to provide adequate choice to farmers to sell produce at attractive price, barrier-free inter state trade and a framework for e-trading of agricultural produce, the Finance Minister also said.
+A central law will be formulated to provide adequate choice to farmers to sell produce at attractive price, barrier-free inter-state trade and a framework for e-trading of agricultural produce, the Finance Minister also said.